Inference with non-probability survey samples

 – a scalarnumeric vector

-estimated population size derived from estimated weights (non-probability sample) or known design weights (probability sample).pop_totals
+estimated population size derived from estimated weights (non-probability sample) or known design weights (probability sample)pop_size_fixed

 – anumeric vector

-with the total values of the auxiliary variables derived from a probability sample or anumeric vector
+with the total values of the auxiliary variables derived from a probability sample or based on the callpop_means

 – acharacter vector